 Afghanistan and Sri Lanka are the largest producers of potential mixed migrants to the Gulf.
 Both countries have experienced devastating wars, and both have for years been large refugee-producing countries.
 Apart from those aspects, though, similarities between the migrant flows from these countries to the GCC are fairly limited.

 Afghanistan has been riddled by civil war and foreign incursions for decades.
 Since the Soviet invasion in 1979, the country has also been among the largest producers of refugees in the world.
 According to the UNHCR’s estimates, there were 2.5 million Afghan refugees in 2015, most of them hosted by Pakistan and Iran.
 We are inclined to surmise that the displacement of Afghans may primarily be related to the long-lasting conflict(s), which has triggered a variety of migration strategies, including mixed migrations to the GCC.
-Monsutti, who studied the emigration of Afghans, points out:
+A. Monsutti, who studied the emigration of Afghans, points out:

 Although, generally speaking, Afghans have fled from war, their reasons for migration and the actual dynamics of the movement are much more nuanced.
 The physical effects of the war may be differentiated from the disruption of traditional livelihoods, the political and ethnic repercussion of the war and the economic fallout caused by the war.

 Since the 1979 Soviet invasion of Afghanistan, Afghan migrations to the Gulf have increased steadily.
 In 1975, there were fewer than 30,000 Afghans in the GCC.
 The first large surge in the numbers of migrants to the GCC took place in the decade that followed the Soviet invasion (see Figure 3).
 Since the 1970s, the number of Afghans in the Gulf region has increased significantly, reaching 170,000 in 1990.
 There were over six million Afghan refugees outside the country in 1990, most of them in Pakistan and Iran, but in 1992-1993 almost 3 million of these returned to their homeland.
 In the late 1990s, though, the Taliban expanded their influence in Afghanistan; their capture of Kabul, in particular, produced new waves of refugees.
 Nonetheless, this escalation of the conflict did not result in an increase in Gulf-bound Afghan migration; UN estimates instead point to the steadiness of the stock of Afghan migrants in the Gulf throughout the 1990s (numbering approximately 170,000).
 As is well-known, in late 2001, following the 9/11 terrorist attacks, the United States and its allies toppled the Taliban government and soon proceeded to invade Afghanistan.
-It is estimated that 5.7 million Afghans have returned in a second major repatriation wave after since 2002.
+It is estimated that 5.7 million Afghans have returned in a second major repatriation wave since 2002.
 It was in that same period that Afghan migrations to the Gulf started to grow significantly again.
 The presence of the US and NATO led to an improvement of the situation in parts of the country; still, the protracted conflict that by then had lasted for decades had surely impoverished the country, thereby creating push forces that helped generate the massive emigrations to the Gulf.
 In 2000, around 170,000 Afghans were living in the Gulf; thereafter, following more than a decade of continuous growth in migrations, the Afghan migrant stock had doubled in size – and in 2015 it passed the 370,000 mark.